ayyEve/tataku-common/taiko-rs-client/README.md

 TODO:
 - // UI
  - dropdown menu item
  - notification system

 - // Gameplay
  - letter ranking
-- skip intro (needs new audio engine)
  - spectator
  - multiplayer (oh boy lmao)
  - online leaderboard
  - online replays (should come with ^, might be best to make an online_score_menu menu to distinguish between local and online scores2)

+- // New Audio Engine
+ - skip intro
+ - handle headphones being unplugged (might require a dropdown to select the output device)

 - // Code
  - refactor code a bit to make it prettier
  - better error handling/messages
  - handle peppy direct download moment (might be best if notifs exist first)
  - separate replays from scores (would help loading)
+ - depths that actually make sense

 maybe todo:
  - profiler
  - read osu replays
  - mods (shouldnt be too bad for some)
- - handle headphones being unplugged (might require a dropdown to select the output device, but that would need a new audio engine)